tommasofiori2000-glitch/email-classifier-ml/README.md

 # Email Classifier – Machine Learning Project

-This project implements a Python-based email classification system developed as part of a Machine Learning course.
+This project implements an email classification pipeline inspired by academic literature on keyword-based text processing and developed for a Machine Learning course.

 ## Project Overview
-The objective of this project is to preprocess and classify corporate emails using supervised machine learning techniques.
-The workflow includes text cleaning, sentence segmentation, keyword extraction, email summarization, and classification based on semantic coherence.
+The goal of the project is to automatically classify corporate support emails into semantic categories using text preprocessing, keyword extraction, and rule-based classification strategies.

+## Dataset
+The original dataset consists of anonymized corporate emails stored in JSON format.
+Due to privacy constraints, the raw data is not publicly available.
+The dataset includes email metadata, content, and thread structure.

+## Classification Logic
+Emails are classified into the following categories:
+- farming
+- storage
+- network
+- sysop

+The classification is performed by analyzing email subjects and contents, including thread-level information and category-specific keyword dictionaries.

 ## Methods
 - Text preprocessing and cleaning
-- Sentence segmentation and word frequency analysis
-- Keyword extraction and email summarization
+- Keyword extraction
-- Supervised classification strategies
+- Email summarization
-- Comparison of alternative classification approaches
+- Rule-based classification
+- Thread-level label propagation

 ## Technologies
 - Python
 - Pandas
-- Scikit-learn
-- Basic NLP techniques
+- NLTK

-## Notes
+## References
-This project was developed for educational purposes and focuses on the design of a clear and modular machine learning pipeline.
+This project is inspired by academic work on email classification and text summarization, adapted and implemented for educational purposes.